atelierbram/blog/content/alpha-transparency-in-hex/index.md

 </div>

 ### Use case in color templating
 So what could use cases for HEXA be?
-Maybe easier color manipulation in javascipt for some, but also templating.
+Maybe easier color manipulation in javaScript for some, but also templating.
 Consider this code snippet in a template for Prism syntax-highlighting in [Base16 Builder](https://github.com/base16-builder/base16-builder/):

 ```css
 .line-highlight {